-Timely Warnings are prepared and disseminated by the Director of Public Relations and University Events and the Assistant Vice President for University Services or their designees in consultation with the Police Chief or designee.
+Timely Warnings are prepared and disseminated by the Director of Public Relations and University Events and the Dean od Student Affairs or their designees in consultation with the Police Chief or designee.

 Depending on the particular circumstances of the threat, Timely Warnings may be issued through McNeese email, text (SMS) message, and voice mail to cellular phones.
 Warnings may also be posted in specific buildings, on electronic bulletin boards, on social media (official Facebook and Twitter accounts), the McNeese website and communicated through the McNeese student newspaper and radio station, KBYS 88.3 FM.
 In certain circumstances, community assistants may deliver warnings in person or through fliers, within residential housing units.